syanix/SupplyChainSystem/GITHUB_WORKFLOW_CHANGES.md

 We've also added monorepo-specific configuration in `vercel.json`:

-- Custom build command that focuses only on the web app and removes Husky prepare scripts using Node.js
+- Custom build command that focuses only on the web app
-- Custom install command that focuses only on the web app and removes Husky prepare scripts using Node.js
+- Custom install command that focuses only on the web app
 - Ignore command to only trigger builds when the web app changes
 - Custom output directory pointing to the web app's `.next` directory
 - Rewrites to properly handle the monorepo structure

-Additionally, we've added `.npmrc` files in both the root directory and the web app directory to disable scripts during npm install, which prevents Husky from trying to install git hooks.

-By focusing only on the web app during deployment and ensuring Husky doesn't cause issues, we ensure that Vercel doesn't attempt to build the API or other parts of the monorepo that aren't relevant to the web deployment.
+By focusing only on the web app during deployment and removing Husky completely, we ensure that:

+- Vercel doesn't attempt to build the API or other parts of the monorepo
+- The web app has access to all required dependencies
+- The build process completes without git-related errors
+- The application is built consistently according to Vercel's best practices

 ## Benefits of These Changes